abood544/EappEra-task/README.md

 3- I tried to put all project file in the repo but the github don't allow more than 100 file so i committed any unnecessary files

+For Database details

+admin
+1- you can log in useing (email:admin@admin  and password:admin) to view users

+users
+each user you can login by there email and password

+(NOTE:i put every users password like his name -ex(email:mike@mike.com password :mike))